CalamityAdam/adamsisk-info/src/content/daily/2024-05-01-malformed-re-lead-email-url.md

 Because the utm parameters would begin with a `?`, `utm_medium=email` would not be picked up as a valid parameter and instead would be included in one of the `partner_urn`s.

+**THIS IS IMPORTANT - this means if a user clicks one of these broken URLs and lands on the results page, they WILL NOT SEE ANY PROS.**

 This isn't a problem though.
 Around April 8th/9th, Space Cowboys + Fight Club worked together to get all of the URLs in the emails updated to use a `&`.
 There were 20+ locations to make this change, in a very painfully manual and slow tedious manner.
 We tested this well, were confident with the change, and all was well in the world

 ### We Missed One 🙈

-In one or two instances, there are **other** places in the email where we link to the results page.
+In a few instances, there are **other** places in the email where we link to the results page.
 Specifically, on the `View Full Profile` link displayed next to the pros' pictures.
 We didn't consider that this URL is actually just the exact same URL as in the CTA.

 On May 1st, we observed a Clarity session recording of a case where a user landed on the results page (directly, not redirected) and no pros were displayed.
 The URL included partner URNs, so this was a big red flag.
 We realized our previous fear had come true 😭 the page was breaking because it was trying to fetch a pro with the partner URN of `urn:lampo:sa_partner_id:59742?utm_medium=email`.